 - Increases the Research and Development credit by $25 million, which will encourage entrepreneurship and make Minnesota a more attractive place to do business.

 - Provides an upfront sales tax exemption for small businesses.
 This will allow small business, less than $1 million and less than 20 employees, to invest in their business or hire additional employees rather than loaning that money to the state’s general fund.

 - Establishes the Technology Corporate Franchise Tax Certificate Transfer Program, which allows small, start-up biotech companies in Minnesota to transfer or sell their net operating loss carryovers to larger, more profitable companies.
-This helps small businesses to gain access to an immediate infusion of cash so they can invest in their operations and hire more employees.
+This helps small businesses to gain access to an immediate infusion of cash so they can invest in under bed gun safe.

 “Our investment in innovation is a long-term investment strategy in entrepreneurship, business development and job creation to help Minnesota become a magnet for the high growth businesses such as medical devices, bio technology and the life science industry,” Zellers said.

 The Tax Relief and Job Creation Act also creates a internship grant program that is aimed at attracting and keeping talent in Greater Minnesota.
 The program, which is administrated through the Office of Higher Education, provides a grant of up to $1250 per intern to employers.
 The Act also creates a permanent tax credit of up to $14,400 for employers who hire veterans who are disabled, unemployed or receive food stamps.